Testing Lambda and the Limits of Cosmography with the Union2.1 Supernova Compilation: Introduction and Motivation

-First, the negative-pressure properties of dark energy (DE) will ensure (in most models) that its density was significantly lower at high redshift.
-As a major cosmological influence, DE must have appeared relatively recently to avoid having interfered with structure formation too early \citep{TurnerCosmoSense,HojjLinderNoEarlyDE}.
-Thus as the DE density drops at high redshift, $w(z)$ becomes an increasingly limp probe of the evolution of the acceleration.

-Second, if the goal is specifically to test the cosmological constant, then $\Lambda$ models -- which have constant $w(z) = P / \rho = -1$ -- must be constrained within a two-dimensional phase space of $(w_{0},w_{a})$, to test the data against the simultaneous requirements of $(w_{0} = -1, w_{a} = 0)$.
-But if possible, the limited information content within the data should not be diluted by dividing it into two different parameters; and so, a preferable alternative (as detailed below) may be to test $\Lambda$ by constraining a single model parameter: the ``jerk parameter'', $j_{0}$, related to the third derivative of the scale factor $a(t)$.

-Lastly, the most fundamental information being sought is not necessarily about what the dark energy is doing, but about what the {\it Universe} is doing.
-Even if ``dark energy'', as such, does not exist, we must still measure the observed cosmic acceleration to determine its cause(s); and in that case, an EoS function $w(z)$ may not have a physically intuitive interpretation, nor be a particularly relevant parameter space to search in.
-In the interest of remaining scientifically agnostic about characterizing the acceleration, and to place all of the possible alternatives (DE, backreaction, local voids, etc.) on an equal footing, it would be preferable not to have to assume {\it any} DE EoS function at all.
-Rather, we choose here to use the kinematic approach known as ``cosmography'' \citep[e.g.,][]{CattVisserDfParamDfFits,CattVisserYvsZconverge, CattVisserCosmographSNeFits}, to directly extract the Hubble series from the data without employing any prior assumptions about the physics underlying the cosmic expansion history.
+First, the negative-pressure properties of dark energy (DE) imply that its density (and cosmological influence) were significantly lower at high redshift, making $w(z)$ an increasingly limp probe of the evolution of the acceleration as $z$ increases.
+Second, specifically testing the cosmological constant requires one to constrain the two-dimensional phase space of $(w_{0},w_{a})$, to simultaneously verify two conditions for $\Lambda$, $w_{0} = -1$ and $w_{a} = 0$; but given the limited information content of the data, a one-parameter test may be preferable, which can be done via the ``jerk parameter,'' $j_{0}$, related to the third derivative of the scale factor $a(t)$.
+Lastly, the most fundamental information being sought is not necessarily about what the dark energy (if it exists) is doing, but about what the {\it Universe} is doing.
+As noted in \citet[][]{RiessDiffParamsPriors}, the assumption of ``a simple dark-energy parameterization [like CPL] {\it is equivalent} [their emphasis] to a strong and unjustified prior on the nature of dark energy.''
+Therefore, in the interest of placing all of the alternative paradigms (DE, backreaction, local voids, etc.) on an equal footing, rather than assuming {\it any} DE EoS function $w(z)$ at all, we instead use the kinematic approach known as ``cosmography'' \citep[e.g.,][]{CattVisserDfParamDfFits,CattVisserYvsZconverge, CattVisserCosmographSNeFits}, to directly extract the Hubble series from the data without employing any prior assumptions about the physics underlying the cosmic expansion history.